Latvia national football team: The Early Years of the Restored Latvian National Team (1992–1997)

 Latvia's first victory came on 10 July 1992, with a 2–1 win over Estonia, thanks to two goals by Ainārs Linards.
 Later that summer, Latvia began its campaign in the 1994 FIFA World Cup qualification tournament.
-The team achieved historic draws against Spain (0–0) and Denmark (0–0) but suffered heavy defeats to Spain (0–5) and Ireland (0–4).
+The team achieved historic draws against Spain (0–0) and reigning Euro 1992 winners Denmark (0–0) but suffered heavy defeats to Spain (0–5) and Ireland (0–4).
 With five draws and five points, Latvia finished 6th out of 7 teams in their group.
 Key players during this period included former Riga "Daugava" stars such as Jurijs Popkovs, Jurijs Ševļakovs, Oļegs Aleksejenko, Ainārs Linards, and Oļegs Karavajevs, as well as promising newcomers like Mihails Zemļinskis and Vitālijs Astafjevs.

 In the qualification campaign for the 1996 UEFA European Championship, Latvia demonstrated increasing competitiveness, securing wins against Austria and Northern Ireland.
 The most memorable match of the campaign was a 2–3 loss to Portugal in Porto, where Latvia rallied from a 0–3 halftime deficit with two goals from young striker Vīts Rimkus, who became the team's top scorer of the campaign with five goals in five matches.
 This period also saw the emergence of new talents such as Imants Bleidelis, Andrejs Štolcers, and Igors Stepanovs.

 In the qualification for the 1998 FIFA World Cup, Latvia faced tough competition, narrowly losing to Austria, Scotland, and Sweden.
 However, the team secured victories against Belarus and Estonia.
 By this time, the squad's core included Skonto FC players such as Vitālijs Astafjevs, Igors Stepanovs, Marians Pahars, and Andrejs Štolcers.